-b. b.
-You both pay. c. c.
-You pay because you're a little older than your friend.
-6. You American friend comes to your house for dinner.
-She has already eaten one serving of food. say, "Would you like some more?"
+- a. a.
+Your friend pays because lunch was his suggestion. - b. b.
+You both pay. $\underline{\mathbf{V}}$ - c. c.
+You pay because you're a little older than your friend. - 6.
+Your American friend comes to your house for dinner.
+She has already eaten one serving of food.
+You say, "Would you like some more?"
 She says, "No, thank you.
-It was really delicious, but I'm so 'What do you do? a.
-Ask her two or three more times. b. b.
+It was really delicious, but I'm so lull!"
+What do you do? - a. a.
+Ask her two or three more times. - b. b.
 Say.
 "Are you sure?
-Well, if you change your mind, please help yourself." √ c.
-Put some more food on her plate. · 7. week, you had a short conversation with your American friend.
-He said, "Let's get together etime for a movie or dinner or something.
+Well, if you change your mind, please help yourself." $\underline{V}$ - c. c.
+Put some more food on her plate. - 7.
+Last week, you had a short conversation with your American friend.
+He said, "Let's get together sometime for a movie or dinner or something.
 I'll give you a call."
 But he hasn't called.
-What do you k?
-Nothing is strange. b.
-He isn't polite.
-V c.
-He hasn't called because he has a problem.
-8. One Satu American neighbors are rich, but their two children (who are in high school) work part time. of them does baby sitting on weekends.
-The other helps neighbors with the gardening on rdays.
-Your neighbors probably: are had parents. care more about money than they care about their children. love their children and are reaching them to be independent. \checkmark C. iove their children and are reaching them to be independent.
-41 a. a.
-Your friend pays because lunch was his suggestion.
+What do you think? - a.
+Nothing is strange. - b.
+He isn't polite. $\underline{\mathbf{V}}$ - c.
+He hasn't called because he has a problem. - 8.
+Your American neighbors are rich, but their two children (who are in high school) work part time.
+One of them does baby sitting on weekends.
+The other helps neighbors with the gardening on Saturdays.
+Your neighbors probably: - a. are had parents. - b. care more about money than they care about their children. - c. love their children and are reaching them to be independent. $\underline{\mathbf{V}}$